trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 The same `PUT` request multiple times will always produce the same result.

+The `PUT` method is very similar to the `POST` method, because we also send the whole object.
+An important difference is that we use the `PUT` method when the object ID comes from the client.
+So `PUT` should be used to update the resource.
+It is very important that in the case of this mechanism the entire object is replaced!
+After updating, return code `HTTP 204 No content`.

+Use `PUT` when you can update a resource completely through a specific resource.
+For instance, if you know that an article resides at `http://example.org/article/1234`, you can `PUT` a new resource representation of this article directly through a `PUT` on this URL.

 Check for these things when testing `PUT` requests:

 - repeatedly cally a `PUT` request always returns the same result (idempotent)